commonhaus/foundation/SECURITY.md

 ---
 status: draft
 ---
-# Security Vulnerability Reporting for Commonhaus Projects
+# Security Vulnerability Reporting for Commonhaus Foundation Projects

 ## Reporting a Vulnerability:

-1. **Do Not Disclose Publicly**: If you believe you've found a security vulnerability in a Commonhaus project, please do not post it in public places such as public issue trackers, mailing lists, or forums.
+1. **Do Not Disclose Publicly**: If you believe you've found a security vulnerability in a CF project, please do not post it in public places such as public issue trackers, mailing lists, or forums.

 2. **Send Directly to Project Maintainers**: Send all the pertinent details to the project maintainers directly.
 If they have a dedicated security email, use that.
 If not, contact the primary maintainers.
   - [GitHub: Report security vulnerabilities privately](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability)